 Further, OHAs Strategic Plan provides greater clarity in its role toward fulfilling its mission.
 Specifically, to achieve its Priorities and Strategic Results, in order to, implement the Strategic Plan, OHA underwent a major organizational realignment throughout the remaining fiscal year.
 This realignment involved the establishment of functional Lines of Business (LOB) that are consistent with the roles of the organization: Research, Advocacy, and Asset Management.
 This new structure replaces OHAs previous structure of topic-specific hale with functional lines of business and programs.
 A major aspect of this structure is to create an organizational environment that is reliant upon and supportive of collaboration and coordination among the staff.

-In the past OHA maintained one researcher to support the research effort of the entire agency.
-Under the new structure research became a separate division.
+In the past OHA retained a single researcher to support the research efforts of the entire agency.
+Under the new structure the research function was centered in a separate division.

-Research has the responsibility to compile and gather data to identify gaps and issues; inform OHAs advocacy efforts; and ensure that OHAs actions and initiatives are based on the best information available.
+The Research Division had the responsibility to compile and gather data to identify gaps and issues; inform OHAs advocacy efforts; and ensure that OHAs actions and initiatives are based on the best information available.
 Under the new structure research comprises of three sections:

-Demography: provides population and other special research data and analysis services to validate decisions based on quantitative and social demographic information.
+Demography: provided population and other special research data and analysis services to validate decisions based on quantitative and social demographic information.

-Land, Culture & History: provides quantitative, qualitative, and comparative research on land, culture, and history using credible historical analysis, ancestral knowledge regarding traditional cultural practices, customs, and beliefs.
+Land, Culture & History: provided quantitative, qualitative, and comparative research on land, culture, and history using credible historical analysis, ancestral knowledge regarding traditional cultural practices, customs, and beliefs.

-Special Projects: provides an applied research services which factually identifies issues and trends to inform advocacy, policy, and operational initiatives.
+Special Projects: provided an applied research services which factually identifies issues and trends to inform advocacy, policy, and operational initiatives.

-In 2012, the Program Improvement Program (PIP) with its three (3) staff were transfered from the Executive Office (EO) to Research.
+In 2012, the Program Improvement Program (PIP) with its three (3) staff were transfered from the Executive Office (EO) to the Research Division.

-Program Improvement: provides evaluation services primarily for OHAs Grants Program and other OHA funded initiatives.
+Program Improvement: provided evaluation services primarily for OHAs Grants Program and other OHA funded initiatives.